Skip to content

 • crosshair_radius (int) - inner radius in pixels

 • color (Display.Color | None) - primary color of crosshair.
-Default is Display.RED
+Default is display.RED

 • border_color (Display.Color | None) - colour of the border.
-Default is Display.WHITE
+Default is display.WHITE

 • background_color (Display.Color | None) - background color.
-Default is Display.BLACK
+Default is display.BLACK

-display.crosshair(50, 50, 20, 0, 0, 5, background_color = Display.GREEN)
+display.crosshair(50, 50, 20, 0, 0, 5, background_color = display.GREEN)

 .rect(x, y, width, height, color)